gohugoio/hugo/content/en/getting-started/directory-structure.md

 The [config directory](/getting-started/configuration/#configuration-directory) is where those directives are stored as JSON, YAML, or TOML files.
 Every root setting object can stand as its own file and structured by environments.
 Projects with minimal settings and no need for environment awareness can use a single `config.toml` file at its root.

 Many sites may need little to no configuration, but Hugo ships with a large number of [configuration directives][] for more granular directions on how you want Hugo to build your website.
-Note: assets directory is not created by default.
+Note: config directory is not created by default.

 [`content`][]
 : All content for your website will live inside this directory.
 Each top-level folder in Hugo is considered a [content section][].
 For example, if your site has three main sections---`blog`, `articles`, and `tutorials`---you will have three directories at `content/blog`, `content/articles`, and `content/tutorials`.
 Hugo uses sections to assign default [content types][].